-The Member States of the European Union are crucial stakeholders of the EIT.
+The EIT was created to increase Europe’s ability to innovate, by nurturing entrepreneurial talent and supporting new ideas.
+Working closely with EU Member States (MS) is crucial to achieve this objective.
 We work hand in hand with national, regional and local authorities to generate innovative products and services, propel trail-blazing ventures forward, and train the next generation of European innovation leaders.

 EIT Member States' Representatives Group